 Tax Audit Details

 No one ever said that hearing from the IRS was good news; it usually is not good news.
 In fact, it can often be bad news.
 It is frightening to open the letter and discover that you’ve been selected for an IRS tax audit.
 But here’s an important thing to keep in mind: most IRS tax audits and most criminal investigations never go anywhere unless you say something you shouldn’t have said.
 Or unless you turn over records your lawyer should have reviewed first.
 Know this: don’t speak to these people and don’t turn over records without first talking to us.
-Please, don’t even set an interview date with them until you have talked to me, John Ellsworth.
-For 37 years I have been a tax lawyer.
-For 37 years I have defended tax audits and I have seen all the ways an innocent-looking audit can get difficult fast.
+Please, don’t even set an interview date with them until you have talked to me, Andrew Gordon.
+For years I have been a tax lawyer.
+For years I have defended tax audits and I have seen all the ways an innocent-looking audit can get difficult fast.